timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER XVIII-HEALTH INSURANCE FOR AGED AND DISABLED/Part E-Miscellaneous Provisions/Sec. 1395yy.md

 * #### (4) SNF performance score
   * #### (A) In general
-    * The Secretary shall develop a methodology for assessing the total performance of each skilled nursing facility based on performance standards established under paragraph (3) with respect to the measure applied under paragraph (2).
+    * The Secretary shall develop a methodology for assessing the total performance of each skilled nursing facility based on performance standards established under paragraph (3) with respect to the measures applied under paragraph (2).
 Using such methodology, the Secretary shall provide for an assessment (in this subsection referred to as the "SNF performance score") for each skilled nursing facility for each such performance period.

   * #### (B) Ranking of SNF performance scores
     * The Secretary shall, for the performance period for each fiscal year, rank the SNF performance scores determined under subparagraph (A) from low to high.